RhinoEnjoyer/foolang/README.md

 ##### Not finished yet
 # It just wrecks

-## You need flex,clang,python to compile the project
+## You will need flex,clang,python to compile the project